Deep Empire: Plot synopsis

-Several days pass, and the Institute seems perfect: peaceful, safe, with ample food and comfortable lodging.
-Some of the companions, particularly Ryan and J.B., are nonetheless suspicious, but initially have no evidence to base their suspicions on.
-This changes on an evening when Ryan is attacked by a Seminole Indian, mistaking him for a member of the Institute.
+Several days pass, and the Institute seems perfect: peaceful, and safe, with ample food and comfortable lodging.
+Some of the companions, particularly Ryan and J.B., are nonetheless suspicious, but initially have no evidence on which to base their suspicions.
+This changes on an evening when Ryan is attacked by a Seminole Indian, who mistakes him for a member of the Institute.
 Later on an Institute trip to observe ocean phenomena, Ryan is tipped overboard by an undersea volcanic eruption, and washes ashore a large distance from the rest of the group.
 On his trek back to the Institute he comes across a shipwrecked Seminole vessel, its hull breached by explosives and its merchant crew slaughtered.
 Ryan confronts Tomwun with these pieces of information, at gunpoint, upon his return.

 Tomwun confesses that the boat was indeed sunk by the Institute, or rather their trained dolphins carrying explosives.
 He assures Ryan that the sinking was a mistake, and the intended target was the man who he asserts slaughtered the crew: Red Jack Yoville, leader of a large band of pirates.
 Yoville has been capturing and pillaging settlements in the area, and Tomwun feared the Institute would be next.
 Disgusted with Tomwun's tactics and relative apathy over the deaths of the Seminole merchants, Ryan still agrees to spare his life and the lives of the Institute's other occupants; the companions leave for the redoubt the next morning.
 On the way they come across an encampment of pirates, and when surprised by a pirate returning from urinating have no choice but to open fire on the encampment.
 The companions survive without injury, but are unable to prevent some of the pirates from escaping, presumably to warn the rest of their group.
 The companions reason that the pirates will likely set up ambushes further north, and reluctantly head back to the Institute.

 Meanwhile, Abe has been following the Trader towards the west coast, hearing repeated tales of a man matching the Trader's description.
 After spending several days holed up against a snowstorm Abe comes across a wandering hunter, who tells him he has a letter for Abe from the Trader.
 The note recounts several events in Abe's immediate past, including a fight with a mutated bobcat, and ends telling Abe that the Trader is trying to leave his old life behind, but will still be happy to see Abe if he catches up with him.